 Do you have a brilliant business model, but no idea how to found a company?
-Then the best place to go is the Munich Business Startup Office (MEB).
-The MEB is in an initiative by the City of Munich and the Munich Chamber of Industry and Commerce (IHK).
-Consulting from the MEB as the first point of contact is suitable for those looking to become self-employed or in need of support in the founding process.
+Then the best place to go is the Munich Business Startup Office.
+Consulting from the Munich Business Startup Office is the first point of contact and is suitable for those looking to become self-employed or in need of support in the founding process.
 During startup consulting, you are given an overview of the steps involved in founding a company, can ask questions about subjects such as business plans, funding or insurance issues and also gain insight into topics such as legal forms or taxes.
-Information about the right networks, startup centers and events are also provided by the MEB in Munich.
+Information about the right networks, startup centers and events are also provided by the Startup Office in Munich.

 - online to make an appointment for their info event or

-- call the MEB for a one-on-one meeting.
+- call the Office for a (virtual) one-on-one meeting.

 Those who are interested in starting a company in skilled crafts should contact the Chamber of Skilled Crafts for Munich and Upper Bavaria (HWK) for initial startup consulting.
 They offer support on anything starting from the idea all the way to the market launch of an innovative product or service.
 The HWK also provides monthly free initial consulting for inventors for (aspiring) members to clear up any questions about patent applications.